rjacob/ProjectCSCI576/README.md

 # Areas for Improvement
  - Audio Video Player
-   - Attempts were made to analyze audio to outlie regions where there were no human voice (imperceptible to viewer).
+   - Attempts were made to analyse audio to out-lie regions where there were no human voice (imperceptible to viewer).
    - Rendering Timer unreliable (use of deterministic clock instead to guarantee 15 Hz)
  - Summarization
    - Consolidate analysis to determine inliers.